Get ready: LUMI supercomputer will be here next year!

 LUMI, one of the most competitive in the world

-When LUMI starts operating in early 2021, it will be one of the most competitive supercomputers in the world.
+When LUMI starts operating in mid-2021, it will be one of the most competitive supercomputers in the world.
 The design philosophy for LUMI was to create a platform which makes it possible to use AI (especially deep learning) and traditional large-scale simulations combined with high-performance data analytics to solve a single research problem.

 The theoretical peak performance of LUMI will be over 200 petaflops (2*1017 floating point operations per second).
 This, like the performance of applications on LUMI, is approximately ten times faster than with the Piz Daint supercomputer, which is the fastest in Europe at the moment.
 LUMI achieves its high performance thanks to having a large number of nodes with accelerators (that is, Graphic Processing Units, otherwise known as GPUs).